 Our circadian clock is also tied to the production of melatonin, which is produced in the pineal gland.
 Melatonin is a naturally occurring hormone that produces "sleep" or "darkness" thereby aiding in sleep regulation.
 Melatonin production is also directly linked to relieving depression.

-For more information on sleep disorders, jet lag, children with ADD, tips for sleeping better and related articles, please visit the website below:
+For more information on circadian rhythm sleep disorders, jet lag, children with ADD, sleep therapy treatment and related articles, or light therapy boxes for sleep disorder treatment, please visit the website below: